Get a Free Quote

 Other German yoga terms have even less obvious translations in English and will not feature in your average German to English dictionary.
 For example, the Schneidersitz makes no reference to a “tailor” in English; the correct term is the Easy Pose, which is sufficiently unimaginative that English-speaking yogi often resort to the Sanskrit term Sukhasana.
 And while the German yoga pose known as the halbe Drehsitz can be translated into English as the Seated Twist pose, a quick check of the official asana name, Ardha Matsyendrasana, reveals that English also gives this pose the more poetic name “Half Lord of the Fishes”.
 Similarly, without referencing the Sanskrit Baddha Konasana, it would be difficult to work out that the geschlossene Winkelhaltung im Sitz refers to an asana known in English as the Bound Angle, Butterfly or Cobbler’s pose.

-Finally, specialist vocabulary such as this invariably reveals the shortcomings of machine translation.
+Finally, specialist vocabulary such as this for yoga translation invariably reveals the shortcomings of machine translation.
 I particularly enjoyed the German for child’s pose (Kindeshaltung) being rendered as “child’s attitude”.
 This reminded me of my own rather immature and petulant response on being instructed to adopt this supposedly straightforward and relaxing pose and discovering that my unaccommodating calves have other ideas!

 Taylor Wessing LLP

 We are very pleased with the services provided by Rosetta Translations.
 They always send very prompt responses, transparent prices and deliver their work product at the highest standards.

 Thank you very much for your prompt and efficient service.